 According to Infosecurity Magazine, fraud cost the global economy £3.2 trillion in 2018.
 For some businesses, losses to fraud reach more than 10% of their total spending.
 Such massive losses push companies to search for new solutions to prevent, detect, and eliminate fraud.
 Machine learning is the most promising technological weapon to fight financial fraud.
-We’ll tell everything you need to know about its prospects and limitations now.
+We’ll tell everything you need to know about prospects and limitations of machine learning in fraud detection now.

 In this article, you’ll learn: